kogakure/website-gatsby-stefanimhoff.de/content/posts/2014/gulp-tutorial-12-optimize-css-javascript-images-and-html/index.md

 ---
 published: true
-title: Introduction to Gulp.js 12
+title: "Introduction to Gulp.js 12: Optimize CSS, JavaScript, Images and HTML"
 author: Stefan Imhoff
 date: 2014-10-29T08:00:00+02:00
 description: "The ultimative tutorial and guide for Gulp.js: How to optimize CSS, JavaScript, images and HTML to speed up your website."